Lemonade Server Spec

 GGUF Support

 The llama-server backend works with Lemonade's suggested *-GGUF models, as well as any .gguf model from Hugging Face.
-Windows, Ubuntu Linux, and macOS are supported.
+Windows and Ubuntu Linux are supported.
 Details:

 - Lemonade Server wraps llama-server with support for the lemonade-server CLI, client web app, and endpoints (e.g., models, pull, load, etc.).